geirawsm/swaylockcomics/README.md

 ## Short description

 This script gets the latest strip of a comic which is added on top of a pixelated screenshot of your desktop.
-This image is then used as a background image when running i3lock.
+This image is then used as a background image when running swaylock.

 Comics supported: